 Did you know that increasing your customer retention rates by just 5% can increase your profits between 25-95%?
 Relationships generate bigger profits.
 It is true, customer loyalty has a valuable impact on your bottom line.
-Retaining your current customer base has numerous benefits to your business.
-Let’s cover the top 3.
+Here are the top three benefits of customer retention.

 1.The Costs of Retaining Old Customers is Low